Buckets and clusters

 - Searches occur across hot, warm, and cold buckets.

-- The conditions that cause buckets to roll are completely configurable, as described in "How Splunk stores indexes".
+- The conditions that cause buckets to roll are completely configurable, as described in "How the indexer stores indexes".

 - For storage hardware information, such as help on estimating storage requirements, read "Storage considerations".